-I’m Jason Hodgson (BMus), an Award Winning*, Experimental, and Contemporary Composer with a love for the Wacky and Weird.
+I’m Jason Hodgson (BMus), an Award Winning*, Experimental, and Contemporary Composer with a passion for the Wacky and Weird.
 Currently I am studying as one of Canterbury Christ Church University’s PhD Candidates within the School of Music and Performing Arts.
 My focus is on working towards a living definition of Chance and Indeterminacy as a compositional tools for the 21st Century composer.

 This website is dedicated to documenting my career and explorations in Experimental Compositions.